tsibeyeu/classic-redux-/README.md

-# Classic Redux Bank.
+#  Redux Bank.

-Classic Redux Bank is a simple React project that serves as a learning tool for understanding the basics of Redux.
+ Redux Bank is a simple React project that serves as a learning tool for understanding the basics of Redux and the modern RTK in the files i used "v1" suffix for old  classic redux .
 It provides functionalities such as depositing funds, withdrawing funds, requesting a loan, and paying off a loan.
 Additionally, it includes a currency converter feature for converting deposited amounts in various currencies.

 ## Features.